The archive

 The employer match

 Your employer probably offers to match your charitable donations.
-Roughly 65% of eligible employees never use it.
-That's billions of dollars left on the table every year.
+Most eligible employees never claim it.
+Billions left on the table every year.

 26 April 2026 · 7 min read